backuity/p2s/README.md

 See <http://central.sonatype.org/pages/apache-maven.html>.

+    cd p2s

-    # deploy a snapshot for snapshot
+    # deploy a snapshot
     mvn clean deploy

     # perform a release - NOTE : you need to have a published gpg key installed on your system
-    mvn release:clean release:prepare
-    mvn release:perform
+    # update the version manually - commit push and tag
+    mvn clean deploy -P release

+    # promote to central (through the web interface)

 ## Licence